Allosaurus

 Genus Name Publication Marsh, Othniel Charles (1877).
 Notice of new dinosaurian reptiles from the Jurassic formation.
 American Journal of Science and Arts, 14, 514-516.

-Allosaurus was one of the largest carnivorous dinosaurs of its time, living in North America and Europe during the Late Jurassic.
-It is estimated to have weighed around 2 tons and was the apex predator of its terrestrial ecosystem.
-A characteristic feature is the pair of bony crests above its eyes, which varied in shape and size among individuals.
+Allosaurus was one of the largest carnivorous dinosaurs of its time, living in North America and Europe during the Late Jurassic period.
+Weighing an estimated two tons, it reigned at the top of the terrestrial ecosystem.
+It is characterized by the triangular bony crests above its eyes, though the shape and size varied among individuals.

 The Allosauridae family also includes even larger relatives like Saurophaganax, indicating the richness of the Jurassic ecosystem.

-Analysis of the Allosaurus skull has revealed that its bite force was not as strong as that of the later Tyrannosaurus.
-Therefore, it is thought to have hunted in a unique way, rather than crushing bones like Tyrannosaurus.
+Analysis of the Allosaurus skull has revealed that its jaw strength was not as powerful as that of the later Tyrannosaurus.
+Therefore, it is thought to have hunted using a unique method rather than crushing the bones of its prey.

 A scene with Allosaurus